 If you file for Chapter 11 bankruptcy, one of the documents you'll file with the court is a disclosure statement.
 The disclosure statement provides "adequate information" about your affairs so creditors can make an informed decision about your reorganization plan.
 Read on to learn more about the disclosure statement in Chapter 11 bankruptcy.

 Chapter 11 is a type of bankruptcy proceeding designed primarily to allow businesses to retain control of their assets and continue operating while reorganizing their debts through a bankruptcy plan.
 However, individuals who have too much debt to qualify for Chapter 13 bankruptcy are also allowed to file for Chapter 11.
-(To learn more, see Debt Limits for Chapter 13 Bankruptcy.)

 When you file for Chapter 11 bankruptcy, you must file a disclosure statement with the court.
 The disclosure statement must provide adequate information about your financial affairs to allow your creditors to make an informed decision about whether to accept or reject your plan.
 Once you file your disclosure statement, the court will hold a hearing to approve or reject it.
 In most cases, your plan can't be accepted or rejected until the court first approves your disclosure statement.

-In general, what is considered adequate information depends on the nature, history, and size of the Chapter 11 debtor.
+It will depend on the nature, history, and size of the Chapter 11 debtor.
 In certain small business cases, the bankruptcy court may even decide that a separate disclosure statement is not needed because the plan of reorganization itself provides enough information.
 Bankruptcy courts have broad discretion when determining whether a disclosure statement should be approved.

 However, the following are some of the typical items found in a disclosure statement: